ghpalmer/100-days-of-code/log.md

 **Today's Progress**: Flex-Shrink, Flex-Basis, Order, Flex-Wrap

 **Thoughts:** I am so sick of doing flexbox zombies, but I'd be lying if I didn't say it's really helped me get a solid understanding of Flexbox.
 That being said, I'm over it and over learning about flexbox, but before I can move forward I really want this and grid underwraps before I get started with the coding projects for FCC and Frontend Mentor

+### Day 25: Aug 16th, 2020

+**Today's Progress**: Ding ding, you guessed it, Flexbox

+**Thoughts:** Finished Flexbox Zomibes.
+Incredibly helpful and really did explain Flexbox perfectly.
+Now I just gotta finish WesBos' tutorial on Flexbox and then I can consider this topic done and I'll move on to CSS Grid